 There’s nothing quite like exploring your own backyard, and what better way to skip through Ontario’s top destinations then by resting and relaxing at one of the province’s finest luxury boutique hotels?
 It’s at these petite palaces where guests are greeted by the creme de la creme in customer service, sleep tight in sweet suites and indulge in award winning fine feasts.
 Make a point of romping around Ontario’s beautiful backroads and you’ll find her charming communities quickly steal your heart!

-Here are the Top 5 Luxury Boutique Hotels in Ontario:
+Best Luxury Boutique Hotels in Ontario

 At the Windsor Arms, historic and new-millennium amenities are fused together to create a delicate balance of old-world charm and modern decadence.
 Located in Toronto’s fancy-pants Yorkville neighbourhood, the building dates back to 1927 when the University of Toronto, with its neo-Gothic buildings and distinctive piers, porches, and crests were architectural marvels of the burgeoning metropolis.
 Back in the 30s the original idea was to create a hotel residence to blend in with the university’s signature, Victorian buildings.

 Nowadays, the Windsor Arms Hotel plays home to visiting A-listers, big-ticket musicians and prestigious jet-setters.
 Did you know Elizabeth Taylor once got engaged to Richard Burton here?
 Other notable past guests include Sandra Bullock, Johnny Depp, Edward Norton, Demi Moore, Clint Eastwood, Jessica Lange and Sean Penn.